 What can affect my broadband performance?

 Whichever connection you choose for your home, there’s lots of things that can impact your internet speed.
 Many of those things are within your control.
-Broadband performance is impacted by nine key factors, either by themselves or in a combination.
+Broadband performance is impacted by several key factors, either by themselves or in a combination.
 We all desire the fastest, most consistent speeds possible, so ensure you address each of these if your broadband performance is compromised.

 If you’re on the copper network, the further away you are from the cabinet or exchange, the slower your broadband speed.
 We can deliver VDSL services over the copper network within approximately 800m of the cabinet; ADSL 2+ within two kilometres of the cabinet and ADSL within six kilometres of the cabinet;